QuTech-Delft/imsep/docs/code-quality/index.md

 !!! note

-    The code examples used on this page are written in Python, but the principes they try to outline are applicable to any language!
+    The snippets used in this chapter are written in Python, but the principes they try to outline are applicable to any language!

 ## Design

+In mechanical engineering, engineers don't just start building.
+Usually, an elaborate design process precedes the manufacturing and test phases.
+Software engineering has the benefit of not requiring materials, but the same principles apply.
-Starting with a design can reduce the time spent coding tremendously.
-Constructing such a design for a new project is beyond the scope of this workshop, but asking the following questions before, can already save some effort:
+Constructing a complete design from scratch is beyond the scope of this workshop, but asking the following questions, can already save some effort in the development phase:

+1. What does the user expect from the program?
-1. What is the [sequence](https://plantuml.com/sequence-diagram) of actions from user inputs to program outputs?
+2. What is the [sequence](https://plantuml.com/sequence-diagram) of actions from the program to meet these expectations?
-2. Which of these actions and data can be logically combined into [classes](https://plantuml.com/class-diagram)?
+3. Which of these actions and associated data can be logically combined into [classes](https://plantuml.com/class-diagram)?
-3. Can this sequence of actions be tested?
+4. Can this sequence of actions be tested?
-4. What would be a logical way to set up the package?
+5. What would be a logical way to set up the package?
 To not end up with one `main` module, and a massive `helpers` module, for example.

 ## Readability

-From the start, everything should be written in such a way to promote readability.
-From the highest level, e.g. modules, to function level, the code should tell a story of what is happening.
-Variable names, and function parameters should promote in telling this story.
+Right from the start, everything should be written in such a way to promote readability.
+From the highest level, e.g. modules, to function level, it should tell a story of what is happening.
+Variable names, and function parameters should further promote in telling this story.
 A tedious function can quickly become unreadable when this ideology is not followed:

 !!! exercise "What is going on?"